mrschick/ChessGame-2023/README.md

 ### Experience
 #### Organization
 The project was loosely organized, allowing for each memberr to choose what they want to work on.
-* __Sharjeel Zahid Mahmood:__ In t
+* __Sharjeel Zahid Mahmood:__ My responsibilities encompassed the design of the structure and implementation of the  <br>
+  Java classes that created chess objects, with a particular focus on the backend to ensure seamless execution of the  <br>
+  chess game logic.
+I worked with the team on desingn efforts and integrated the backend with the frontend for a <br>
+  visually appealing chess game and a smooth user interaction.
+Additionally, I collaborated with team members to <br>
+  integrate and optimize the project using Maven, ensuring a streamlined and efficient development process. <br>
+* __Ridvan Plluzhina:__
+* __Fabio Schick:__

 #### Git
 Git was mostly used for version control, creating branches for working on each scope of the project.
 Pull requests were <br>
 used to review and merge the specific braches into master.

 #### Challanges
-* Sharjeel Zahid Mahmood: I found it difficult to come up with the logic for the implementation of chess rules.
+* __Sharjeel Zahid Mahmood:__ I found it difficult to come up with the logic for the implementation of chess rules.
 But, <br>
   overtime it became easier to come up with these solutions.
+* __Ridvan Plluzhina:__
+* __Fabio Schick:__